software-students-fall2022/web-app-exercise-team-10-1/README.md

 - exit the database shell whenever you have had your fill: `exit`

 ### Create a `.env` file
-* The .env file can be found in our Discord channel under the thread "Required files".
+* The content placed in our .env file can be found in our Discord channel under the thread "Required files".<br>
+Please create a .env file with this content.

 ### Set up a Python virtual environment